zubeax/zubeax.github.io/_posts/2023-11-30-the-journey-starts.markdown

 I had used Raspberry PIs for a number of projects throughout my house over the last years, so i decided to give it a try.
 <br/>
-Even if i did not require an HA configuration with 99.999% availability i still wanted a decent case, a fan and no wires all over the place.
+Even if i did not require an HA configuration with 99.999% availability i still wanted a decent case, a fan, and no wires all over the place.

 This is what i came up with.